jeanwainer/theeye/README.md

 This is the test submission for a job application (original briefing in the bottom of this document).
 It's written in python, using django, django rest framework, postgresql and celery with rabbitmq.

-The application provides two endpoints: one for receiving (and listing) events, and one for listing errors (incoming requests that didnt validate).
+The application provides two endpoints: one for receiving (and listing) events, and one for listing errors (incoming requests that didn't validate).

 ## How to run